 Horizontal Alignment – teachers at each grade level collaborate to ensure they are teaching the same content and skills.

 Vertical Alignment – teachers preschool through 8th grade collaborate to have a fluid curriculum from one grade to another.
 Teachers review and revise all maps looking for gaps and redundancies.

 Cross Disciplinary – academic, physical education, music, and technology teachers at each grade collaborate on shared content and skills.

-Meeting Standards – teachers compare what they are teaching to the Illinois State Standards incorporating the National Common Core, Next Generation Science Standards, National Curriculum Standards for Social Studies, Diocese of Springfield Standards, and Quincy Catholic Elementary School Outcomes to make sure what they are teaching is age appropriate and aligned with national, state, and local expectations.
+Meeting Standards – teachers compare what they are teaching to the Illinois State Standards incorporating the National Common Core, Next Generation Science Standards, and National Curriculum Standards for Social Studies to make sure what they are teaching is age appropriate and aligned with national and state expectations.

-St. Peter School Curriculum Maps contain essential questions, content, skills, assessment, resources, and technology.
+Curriculum Maps contain standards, essential questions, content, skills, assessment, resources, and technology.

 - Overarching questions that provide focus for the unit and are aligned to the big ideas, concepts, or themes.

 - Encourage higher level thinking.